MinaProtocol/mina/rfcs/enforce-legibility.md

 We propose that the tool is run with the aforementioned rules **as a pre-commit hook**, only on files that are about to be committed.
 This allows for an incremental removal of problematic `open`s instead of blocking development (with the rules exposed above, several hundreds of problematic `open`s are detected in the whole code base).

 The tool will block the commit if problems are found, and suggest modifications.
-It is then up to the developer to automatically apply the suggested patches, manually fix the problem or override the tool's decision by white-listing the modules.
+It is then up to the developer to automatically apply the suggested patches, manually fix the problem or override the tool's decision by allow-listing the modules.

-White-listing a module can be done by either modifying the global rule or dropping a new `.ocamlclose` encoding the white-listing.
-The module will thus only be white-listed in the directory and subdirectories of the new file, without affecting the global rules.
-Since it is encoded in the file-system, the white-listing can then be debated during a code review.
+Allow-listing a module can be done by either modifying the global rule or dropping a new `.ocamlclose` encoding the allow-listing.
+The module will thus only be allow-listed in the directory and subdirectories of the new file, without affecting the global rules.
+Since it is encoded in the file-system, the allow-listing can then be debated during a code review.

 ## Examples